Anytime you consider making a big life change, there’s at least one issue you’ll always have to contend with – money.

 The bottom line: Having high monthly expenditures can prevent you from having the freedom to make big life changes that are important to you.

-Unfortunately, Joe may have to learn this lesson the hard way, or he may never learn it at all.
+Unfortunately, Joe may learn this lesson the hard way, or he may never learn it at all.

 How Joe’s Life Could Be Different